Registration of Cost Rental Tenancies

 The initial maximum rent for cost rentals is calculated on the basis of the cost of acquiring, developing, managing and maintaining the property in question and the maximum rent cannot exceed these costs to the owner over the cost calculation period (i.e. a minimum period of 40 years).
 The initial setting of rent and any subsequent rent review also includes a component linked to inflation based on the Harmonised Index of Consumer Prices as published by the Central Statistics Office (“HICP”).

-The notice must be sent or served on the tenant either by sending it by pre-paid post to the tenant at the cost rental address or by electronic email where the tenant has given prior consent in writing to the notice being served in this way.
+The notice must be sent or served on the tenant either by sending it by pre-paid post to the tenant at the cost rental address or by email where the tenant has given prior consent in writing to the notice being served in this way.
 This also applies in the case of multiple tenants who are jointly and severally liable under the cost rental tenancy.
+For multiple tenants that are jointly and severally liable, the rent review notice can be addressed to or sent by email to one or more of the tenants.

 A rent review notice shall be served not earlier than two weeks before, and not later than four weeks after, the date on which the setting of the rent by way of a review is to take effect.